nicolasdao/graphql-schemax/README.md

 ```

 Notice that both `type Project` and `type Query` are defined twice.
 They are both merged in the final GraphQL schema.

+> __WARNING:__ If the type definitions are not exactly identical, the type are considered different and won't be merged.
+This means that identical types with different directive won't be merged automatically.
+To deal with this advanced scenario, use the [`addTypeResolutions`](#addtyperesolutions) API.

 # License